viamrobotics/docs/docs/tutorials/try-viam.md

 ![Screenshot of the board panel in the CONTROL tab, including fields to get and set GPIO pin states.](../img/try-viam/image11.png)

-#### WebGamepad Control
+#### Web Gamepad Control

-Finally, you will see your web gamepad.
+Finally, you will see your web gamepad component panel.
-It is default to disabled, but you can enable it by toggling the **Enabled** switch.
+This type of input is disabled by default, but if you have a compatible gamepad you'd like to use to drive the rover, you can enable it by toggling the **Enabled** switch.
+You can find more information on the [WebGamepad in the Input Controller topic](/components/input-controller/#webgamepad).

 **Disabled**: